salahudheenthajudheen/expense-tracker/README.md

 # ExpenseTrackerINR

-Modern, mobile-first expense tracker optimized for Android devices.
-Track income and expenses in Indian Rupees with real-time analytics and offline support.
+Modern, mobile-first Progressive Web App for tracking income and expenses in Indian Rupees.
+Works completely offline with localStorage.

 ## ✨ Features